hamzaali81/Node-Js-final-Testing/README.md

 # Simple web API , Server,Routing, Read and Write

 Npm Information:
-1 .Most of the package on npm follow these
+1. Most of the package on npm follow these
    - (^) semantic tags.
    - (^) by default current version major and minor version release.
    - (~) only safer version patch fix only accept patch release